-- There is no "absolute" frame of reference, and therefore time is not absolute.
-In short, this concept of time depends on the spatial frame of reference of the observer, observer's perception of time, as well as how it is (personally) experienced by this particular observer" (the FIRST Basic postulate of Theory of Relativity).
+- There is no absolute frame of reference, and therefore time is not absolute.
+In short, this concept of time depends on the spatial frame of reference of an observer, observer's perception of time, as well as how it is (personally) experienced by this observer" (the FIRST Basic postulate of Theory of Relativity).

-Or, said it in another way, seen from the perspective of the dialectical understanding of space, this dynamic model of reality, consists of a mathematically expressible module (four dimensional reality)
+Or, said it in another way, seen from the perspective of the dialectical understanding of space (and time), this dynamic model of reality, consists of a mathematically expressible module (four dimensional reality)

-- [(triangle of the) space in time: the three physical dimensions of the dynamic (relative) understanding of space embedded in the past (the matter dia past)],
+- [(triangle of the) Space in Time: the three physical dimensions of this dynamic (relative) understanding of space, which is embedded in the past (the matter dia past)],

 and a kind of the dynamic (relative) medium of the space (reason) and time (their physical presence), which are represented in this illustrative figure by two right-angled triangles.
 Although, this dialectical content as a whole can be quantified

 - [especially the dialectical content of this dynamic (relative) medium of the time: the physical presence],